gvilums/mitscriptc/bench/README.md

 };
 ```

 For more documentation, see the [criterion-rs manual](https://bheisler.github.io/criterion.rs/book/criterion_rs.html).
+(Note that the original library is in Rust; you're using a c++ wrapping of that API.)

 Specifically, the [analysis process](https://bheisler.github.io/criterion.rs/book/analysis.html) section of the manual explains the statistical analysis performed by criterion-c.